Founding of the Trust

 In the past, the Garfield Weston Foundation, the Rayne Foundation and Mrs. Jean Sainsbury have all made generous donations.
 The Trust extends its sincere thanks to all of its supporters, past and present.

-In March 2004, we published a new edition of the History of the Stapley Trust, compiled by Michael Bushby, a former secretary of the Trust.
+In March 2004, we published a new edition of the History of the Stapley Trust, compiled by Michael Bushby, a former secretary of the Trust, who died on 7 February 2020.